maarten-pennings/howto/c64diskcmds/readme.md

   It may be shortened to e.g. `C`.
 - The _drive number_ is `0`, and may be omitted, also for the old file.
 - It is not possible to copy from disk to disk, unless you have a dual drive device.
-  To copy from disk to disk you need a external utility.
+  On a single drive unit device, to copy from disk to disk, you need an external utility.
 - The _file name_ of the file to be copied is `OLDFILE` in the example.
+It comes second.
 - The _file name_ of the new file will be `NEWFILE` in this example.
+It comes first.
 - The copy command does not seem to support wildcards.
 - Copy creates new file; this means it searches for a free slot in the directory.
   If you delete the old file afterwards (freeing that directory slot), you have